Shrrestha217/Weather_Website/README.md

-# Weather Website
-# React Weather App with Tailwind CSS
+# Weather Application using React
 This project is a weather application built using React, Tailwind CSS, and the OpenWeatherMap API.
 It provides current weather information, hourly forecasts, and daily forecasts, along with features like location search and geolocation.

 ## Features